 The therapist believes that each person has innate wisdom in the form of intuition, also call “inner knowing.”
 Tapping into this intuition can help the person to become self-actualized, achieve self-transcendence and realize their true self.

-The Value of Self-Actualization in Depression Therapy
+Self-Actualization in Depression Therapy

 A transpersonal therapist would see someone with depression as a person in need of self-actualization.
 However, in some instances traditional interventions such as medication would be need before such treatment strategies could occur.